 - Synopsis of Adopted or Pending Neighborhood and Area Plans: brief summaries and maps of area and neighborhood plans completed in the five years since the Horizons plan was updated.
 It explains how these plans address particular needs in specific areas, while also furthering the goals and objectives of the citywide comprehensive plan.
-And it outlines the prioritization schedule for completing additional area and neighborhood plans in the next five years. - Policies (2009 2010): a five-year progress report on all 600+ implementation strategies, management actions, and vision area polices listed in Horizons, which are intended to further the goals and objectives of the community's long-range planning vision.
+And it outlines the prioritization schedule for completing additional area and neighborhood plans in the next five years. - Review of Horizons Plan Implementation Strategies, Management Actions, and Vision Area Policies (2009 2010): a five-year progress report on all 300+ implementation strategies, management actions, and vision area polices listed in Horizons, which are intended to further the goals and objectives of the community's long-range planning vision.
 This section of the report was compiled based on input from the departments, volunteer commissions, and public authorities that are primarily responsible for completing the various implementation tasks.
 The progress report is formatted as a direct response to the Implementation section of Horizons.
 On an item-by-item basis, it updates the status of every implementation strategy, management action, and vision area policy in the plan.

-- For the community to understand the community will be facing in the next five years.
+- Growth and Development Trends Since 2004: this section summarizes recent population and land development trends.
+It looks at indicators like requests for permits, plat reviews, and rezonings to gauge the pace and manner of development demands.
+This data can help the community to understand the context in which land use decisions were made in the last five years and the challenges that the community will be facing in the next five years.
 The growth and development section also looks at the city's growth in urban-fringe areas: - A summary and analysis of annexation activity since 2004. - A discussion of the City of Greenville's Extra-Territorial Jurisdiction (ETJ) and the importance of inter-jurisdictional cooperation. - Review and Analysis of Requests to change the Future Land Use Plan: this analysis of landowner/developer requests to change the Future Land Use Plan can help the community to assess large-scale land use trends and to identify critical urban growth areas that might need to be addressed in the next five years.
-This section provides a case-by-case summary of all requests to change the Future Land Use Plan since 2004. - > Review and Analysis of Rezoning requests: a summary review and analysis of rezoning requests-approvals, denials, and withdrawals since 2004. - Analysis of Discrepancies between Current Zoning Districts and the Future Land Use Plan Map: this section uses tables and maps to illustrate the few remaining significant discrepancies between the City's current zoning districts and the Future Land Use Plan map. - New Recommended Plan amendments - New Recommended Plan Initiatives - Appendices
+This section provides a case-by-case summary of all requests to change the Future Land Use Plan since 2004. - Review and Analysis of Rezoning requests: a summary review and analysis of rezoning requests-approvals, denials, and withdrawals since 2004. - Analysis of Discrepancies between Current Zoning Districts and the Future Land Use Plan Map: this section uses tables and maps to illustrate the few remaining significant discrepancies between the City's current zoning districts and the Future Land Use Plan map. - > New Recommended Plan amendments - > New Recommended Plan Initiatives - > Appendices